huangste/bbo-challenge/README.md

 * Matérn and RBF kernel ensembles
 * EI, UCB and Thompson Sampling acquisition strategies
 * DBSCAN consensus clustering

+## Week 5 Update – Neural Network Experiments

+This week I extended the optimisation framework with two neural-network components.

+First, I added a PyTorch surrogate model that directly approximates each black-box function using the accumulated observations.
+After training, gradient-based optimisation was performed on the network inputs to identify candidate query locations.
+Validation loss was tracked separately from training loss to assess potential overfitting.

+Second, I expanded the TensorFlow/Keras diagnostic classifier by introducing an additional hidden layer.
+The classifier labels the top 25% of observed outcomes as “high-performing” regions and evaluates whether a neural network can distinguish promising areas of the search space.
+I compared one-hidden-layer and two-hidden-layer architectures using validation loss and AUC metrics.

+Several observations emerged from these experiments.
+In a number of functions, adding a second hidden layer improved validation performance, suggesting that some non-linear structure exists in the accumulated observations.
+However, the benefits were inconsistent across functions, highlighting the trade-off between model complexity and limited data availability.

+The PyTorch surrogate also revealed an important behaviour: when trained on small datasets, neural networks frequently pushed candidate solutions towards boundary values (0 or 1).
+This behaviour proved highly successful for Function 5, where both the neural-network surrogate and the Gaussian-process framework pointed towards the upper corner of the search space, resulting in a substantial improvement in the objective value.
+In contrast, Function 8 demonstrated that strong neural-network confidence does not necessarily translate into better optimisation performance, as boundary-seeking behaviour did not improve upon the current best result.

+Overall, these experiments suggest that neural networks are currently more useful as diagnostic and exploratory tools than as primary optimisation engines.
+Gaussian-process models remain the main optimisation framework, while neural networks provide additional insight into non-linear structure, separability, and potential overfitting.

 * ARD feature-relevance diagnostics
 * Neural-network separability diagnostics